williamsnick606/ColossalAI---tinkering/README.md

 # !!Not the official Collosal-AI project!!
 #I want to tinker around with this open-source project, seems cool and I wanna try it
 #I wanna see how well it performs and if I can make any improvements once my work schedule is reduced : )
+#I like these open source AI training efficiency gain projects and desperately want to see what I can do with them with my measly hardware lol
+#Credit to the blog post "HPC-AI Tech Train 18-billion-parameter GPT models with a single GPU on your personal computer!
+Open source project Colossal-AI has added new features！"

 # Colossal-AI
 <div id="top" align="center">